-To the extent that one is prepared to see20 that Wittgenstein's rectification of the metaphysical positions is descriptively adequate in terms of the nat ure of the controversy, one will acknowledge that he has achieved a definitive resolution for the realism vs. idealism (scepticism, solipsism) controversy on the basis of the conception of the autonomy of grammark (which
+To the extent that one is prepared to see21 that Wittgenstein's rectification of the metaphysical positions is descriptively adequate in terms of the nat ure of the controversy, one will acknowledge that he has achieved a definitive resolution for the realism vs. idealism (scepticism, solipsism) controversy on the basis of the conception of the >autonomy of grammar< (which has taken the place of >logical objectivism< of TLP).
+This, with regard to the 'big'22 'problems of philosophy' in the narrower sense of TLP, is something philosophy should finally learn from Wittgenstein.23

-20 Wittgenstein saw that philosophical conceptions are also affectively based and that the difficulty of being convinced by philosophical clarifications is or can be not only one of the intellect but also of the feeling: "As I have often said, philosophy does not lead me to any renunciation, since I do not renounce saying something, but give up a certain word connection as meaningless.
+21 Wittgenstein saw that philosophical conceptions are also affectively based and that the difficulty of being convinced by philosophical clarifications is or can be not only one of the intellect but also of the feeling: "As I have often said, philosophy does not lead me to any renunciation, since I do not renounce saying something, but give up a certain word connection as meaningless.
 In another sense, however, philosophy then requires a resignation, but of the feeling, not of the understanding.
 And that is perhaps what makes it so difficult for many.
 It can be hard not to use an expression, as it is hard to hold back tears, or an outburst of anger/rage."
 (BT 406)